Intersections of multiplicative subgroups and Heilbronn's exponential sum

-{\it Using Stepanov's method and some combinatorial observations we prove a new upper bound for Heilbronn's exponential sum and obtain a series of applications of our result to distribution of Fermat quotients. } \\
+The paper is devoted to some applications of Stepanov method.
+In the first part of the paper we estimate the cardinality of the specific set, which is obtained as an intersection of additive shifts of several subgroups of $\mathbb{F}_p^*$.
+In the second part we prove a new upper bound for Heilbronn's exponential sum and obtain a series of applications to the distribution of Fermat quotients.
+Also we study additive decompositions of multiplicative subgroups. }}